yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 * Read [AMPLIFY Central and Axway API Manager connected overview](/docs/central/connect-api-manager/)
 * You will need a basic knowledge of Axway API Manager
-* Verify that @axway/amplify-central-cli version is at minimum 0.1.3
+* Verify that @axway/amplify-central-cli version is at minimum 0.1.3-dev.3

 ## Objectives

-Learn how to create an environment and Service Account for Axway API Gateway within AMPLIFY Central.
+Learn how to create a Service Account and an environment for Axway API Gateway within AMPLIFY Central.

+## Create a Service Account

+Create a Service Account in AMPLIFY Central.

+1. Generate a private and public key pair:

+    ```
+    openssl genpkey -algorithm RSA -out ./private_key.pem -pkeyopt rsa_keygen_bits:2048

+    openssl rsa -pubout -in ./private_key.pem -out ./public_key.pem

+    openssl rsa -pubout -in ./private_key.pem -out ./public_key.der -outform der
+    (optional) base64 ./public_key.der &gt; ./public_key
+    ```

+    {{< alert title="Note" color="primary" >}}The public key can be either of type .der format or of type base64 encoded of the .der format.{{< /alert >}}

+2. Create a new Service Account user in API Central using the key pair from above.
+For additional information, see [Manage an API proxy using AMPLIFY CLI](/docs/central/cli_proxy_flow/).

 ## Create an environment